 This study was approved by Clinical Practice Research Datalink’s Research Data Governance (protocol 20_000233).
 Clinical Practice Research Datalink has overarching Research Ethics Committee approval for research studies using anonymous data (Reference 05/MRE04/87).
 Practices that contributed data to the Clinical Practice Research Datalink consented to using anonymized patient data for approved research projects and additional consent was not required prior to individual studies.

 Study design and participants For the analyses reported in this article, data were analyzed using a nested case-control study and also a self-controlled case series, in which patients served as their own controls.
 Patients with a new diagnosis of gout at age ≥18 years who contributed research-quality data to the Clinical Practice Research Datalink were included.
 Those with <1-year registration in the database before the first gout diagnosis were excluded.
-This excluded patients with long-standing gout from entering the study as a patient with newly diagnosed [15] The study period was from January 1, 1997, to December 31, 2020.
+This excluded patients with long-standing gout from entering the study as a patient with newly diagnosed gout [13].
+The study period was from January 1, 1997, to December 31, 2020.

 Nested case control study

 Definition of cases Cases were patients diagnosed with cardiovascular events.
-Case status was defined as the first cardiovascular event following the gout diagnosis.
+Case status was defined as the first cardiovascular event after gout diagnosis.
 Cardiovascular event was defined as either acute myocardial infarction or stroke (ischemic or hemorrhagic).
-Cardiovascular events were defined as one or more of the following cardiovascular event documented in general practice records, hospitalization with cardiovascular event as the primary diagnosis, or death with cardiovascular event as the primary cause of death, using the earliest date as the case event date.
-As 25-50% cardiovascular events are not recorded in any one of the three data sources, linkage across all was used to improve case ascertainment [16-18].
-The first cardiovascular event after the diagnosis of gout was used to ascertain case status as lifestyle changes after such an event may be associated with fewer subsequent gout flares [19].
+Cardiovascular events were defined as one or more of the following: cardiovascular event documented in general practice records, hospitalization with cardiovascular event as the primary diagnosis, or death with cardiovascular event as the primary cause of death, using the earliest date as the case event date.
+25-50% cardiovascular events are not recorded in at-least one of the three data sources, linkage across all was used to improve case ascertainment [14-16].
+The first cardiovascular event after the diagnosis of gout was used to ascertain case status as lifestyle changes after such an event may be associated with fewer subsequent gout flares [17].

 Definition, selection and matching of controls Patients with a new diagnosis of gout were followed-up from the date of first diagnosis of gout to the earliest date of: cardiovascular event, transfer-out of practice, last data collection from the practice, death, or study end.
 Controls were defined as those who did not experience a cardiovascular event during follow-up.
 Up to five controls were matched to each case based on age (±2 years), sex and length of time since diagnosis of gout at first cardiovascular event (±2 years) using time-dependent incidence density sampling.
-This method assigned equal length of observation to cases and matched controls to ensure equal time windows of exposure [20].
-It produced odds ratios that were unbiased estimators of the hazard ratio, with little or no loss in precision [21].
+This method assigned equal length of observation to cases and matched controls to ensure equal time windows of exposure [18].
+It produced odds ratios that were unbiased estimators of the hazard ratio, with little or no loss in precision [19].
 Each control was allocated an index date corresponding to the cardiovascular event date of their matched case.
 Participants with no primary-care consultation in the 12-months preceding the index date were excluded as they could have moved to a different practice without updating their medical records in the original practice.

 Exposure Gout flare was the exposure of interest.
-It was defined as the presence of one or more of the following: a diagnostic code specific for gout flare in general practice records, hospitalization with gout as the primary discharge-diagnosis, or primary-care consultation for gout with prescription of either non-steroidal anti-inflammatory drugs (NSAIDs), glucocorticoids, or colchicine on the same date.
-Previous validation studies suggested that this strategy would yield the highest positive predictive value for gout flare ascertainment [22-24] (Supplement 2 – eMethod 1).
+It was defined as the presence of one or more of the following: a diagnostic code for gout flare in general practice records, hospitalization with gout as the primary discharge-diagnosis, or primary-care consultation for gout with prescription of either non-steroidal anti-inflammatory drugs (NSAIDs), glucocorticoids, or colchicine on the same date.
+Previous validation studies suggested that this strategy would yield the highest positive predictive value for gout flare ascertainment [20-22] (eMethod 1).